 Inspector Hopkins invites Holmes to assist him in solving the brutal murder of Lord Brackenstall with a fireplace poker at his country estate.
 According to his bruised and battered wife, her husband was a secret alcoholic who kept his drinking discreetly hidden.
 On the night in question, she alleges that her house was invaded by a locally notorious thief and his two larcenous sons, who bound her, stole the family silver, bludgeoned her husband to death, and calmly helped themselves to some port wine.
 Lady Brackenstall denies that the obvious bruising on her face and hands are connected to the murder.
 When something about the three wine glasses used by the perpetrators bothers Holmes, his mind begins to move in a new direction.
-Written by

 Did You Know?

 This episode was portrayed in the video game "Sherlock Holmes: Crimes and Punishments" See more

 After about 25 minutes, when Holmes climbs up the mantelpiece to investigate the cord with which one could ring for a servant, there is a low voltage cable running on top of the mantelpiece.
 This cable has a modern day synthetic insulation, and is attached with plastic clips.
 See more